mubaraqwahab/thinkdev/src/slides/02-values-and-types.md

 ## Operations on numbers

-* Values aren't so useful alone {.fragment .fade-up}
+* Values aren't so useful alone
 * We can do the usual arithmetics: (`+`, `-`, `/`, `*`) {.fragment .fade-up}
 * Modulus operator `%` (more on this later) {.fragment .fade-up}